Rwanda

 Gaiters: Not particularly fashionable but necessary.
 Gaiters help keep sand, grass seeds and insects away from your ankles and socks.

-Waterproof trousers: It’s best to wear lightweight trousers that can tuck into socks or fit under gaiters for protection against stinging nettle.
+Waterproof trousers: It’s best to wear lightweight trousers that can tuck into socks or fit under gaiters for protection against stinging nettles.

 Safari sun hat: Rainy season or not, wherever you go in Africa a good coverage hat is essential.